opendaylight/docs/docs/documentation.rst

   * Release Notes (both on the wiki and reStructuredText) as part of the release review.

-* Documentation must be contributed to the docs repo (or possibly imported from the project's own repo with tooling that is under development)
+* Documentation must be imported from the project own repository or  contributed to the docs repository for generic information.

   * Projects may be encouraged to instead provide this from their own repository if the tooling is developed
-  * Projects choosing to meet the requirement in this way must provide a patch to docs repo to import the project's documentation
+  * Projects choosing to meet the requirement in this way must provide a patch to docs repository to import the project's documentation

 * Projects must cooperate with the documentation group on edits and enhancements to documentation